Information for Ukrainian refugees

 Child benefit

 If you are in paid employment and have children, you may then be entitled to child benefit, which is extra money to cover costs.
-Read more about it at www.refugeehelp.nl/benefits-and-taxes.
+Read more about it at refugeehelp.nl/child-allowance.

 14-year-olds & proof of residence

 When your child turns 14 and wishes to pursue a part-time job or participate in an internship, they will need their own proof of residence: a yellow sticker in their passport.
 Children who are still enrolled on a parent's passport can be issued a separate O document.
-You can apply through www.ind.nl/online_appointment_scheduler.
+You can apply through the IND's online appointment scheduler.

 Please note: children aged 14 must continue to receive education in the Netherlands (compulsory education).
 In addition, they are not allowed to do heavy or dangerous paid work, only light chores.
-Read more at www.rijksoverheid.nl/bijbaan-en-stage-jongeren.
+Read more on the government website about side jobs and internships.

 Kids activities in Amersfoort